jonathanhuffaker/the-one-quiz-chortlehoort/README.md

 ## JavaScript concepts
 1. Explain what hoisting is.
 Provide your answer below.

+Declaring a variable before assigning a value to it.
+Allowing you to declare before using.

+simple example using the variable "name"

+var name;
+var firstName = "Jon ";
+var lastName= "Huffaker";
+name = (firstName + lastName);

   **Student answer: **
 1. What is a callback?
 Why do we use them in JavaScript?
 Provide your answer, and code a simple example below.

+Declaring something in a variable that will need to returned at a later date.
+Prevents you from repeating yourself

+example

+  function myTeach (firstName, lastName, myCallback) {
+    return myCallback (firstName, lastName);
+  }

+  function extraPoint(firstName, lastName) {
+    return (firstName + lastName + " is my favorite teacher!");
+  }

+  console.log(myTeach("Steve", "Brownlee", extraPoint));

   **Student answer: **